meneksece/vio-terraform-aws/README.md

 create_instance_profile is to create instance profile with a role (either existing or non-existing role)

 create_ec2_with_instance_profile is to create ec2 instances with iam instance profile with associated role and with permissions of that role.
+Edit 18.12.2023: now it has a user data script to create cluster.

 create_user_and_group_attachpolicies is to create user and group and attaching access policies to the group.